 The Gospel According to Matthew, iiij.
-[18-22.]
+18-22.
 Seventh Lesson.

-T that time, Jesus walking by the sea of Galilee, saw two brethren, Simon who is called Peter, and Andrew his brother, casting a net38 into the sea, for they were fishers.
+T that time, Jesus walking by the sea of Galilee, saw two brethren, Simon called Peter, and Andrew his brother, casting a net into the sea, for they were fishers.
 And that which followeth.

 A Homily of Blessed Gregory, Pope.
-5.39 let not be said of the same reading.

-which is observed throughout the whole year according to the Use of Sarum.
+5. let not be said of the same reading. which is observed throughout the whole year according to the Use of Sarum.

 E have heard, beloved brethren that at a single command of the voice: Peter and Andrew leaving their nets followed the Redeemer.
 However thus far they had seen this one to make no miracles, they had heard nothing from him of the recompense of eternal retribution: and yet at a single command of the Lord, this which they appeared to possess was forgotten.
 How many of his miracles do we see, by how much are we afflicted by the lash, by how many harsh threats are we frightened: and yet we disdain to follow his summons.
-Now in heaven he sitteth: who remindeth concerning conversion.
-For already he hath subjected the necks of the Gentiles to the yoke of faith, already he hath thrown down the glory of the world, already by its increasing ruins he announceth the approaching day of his strict judgement : and yet our arrogant mind doth not wish to forsake this by free will, which daily it loseth in life.40 What therefore, beloved brethren, what at his judgement shall we say, who by love of the present world are neither persuaded by precepts, nor corrected by lashings?
-But thou.
+Now in heaven he sitteth: who remindeth us concerning conversion.
+For already he hath subjected the necks of the Gentiles to the yoke of faith, already he hath thrown down the glory of the world, already by its increasing ruins he announceth the approaching day of his strict judgement: and yet our arrogant mind doth not wish to forsake this by free will, which daily it loseth in life.

+What therefore, beloved brethren, what at his judgement shall we say, who by love of the present world are neither persuaded by precepts, nor corrected by lashings?
+But thou, O Lord, have mercy upon us.

-re- ward to the proud. †Who walk.
+the proud after their de- serv- ing. †Who walk.